-NAME OF AME OF NON-PROFIT: Somerset Academy, nc. arrange page to exercise demands
+NAME OF NON-PROFIT: Somerset Academy, Inc.

 Provide the name of the person who will serve as the primary contact for this renewal document.
 The primary contact should serve as the contact for follow-ups, interviews, and notices regarding the renewal process.